Infrastructure-AsCode/hub-spoke-vwan/docs/labs/lab-03/index.md

 Click `Next: Review + create >` and then `Create` to create the site.

-After Site and Link are created, go back to `rg-vwan-labs-norwayeast-1 -> vwan-norwayeast-1 -> Connectivity -> VPN sites` and you should see new Site created, but not yet connected.
+After Site and Link are created, go back to `rg-vwan-labs-norwayeast-1 -> vwan-norwayeast-1 -> Connectivity -> VPN sites` and you should see new site was created, but not yet connected.

 ![site](../../assets/images/lab-03/site-2.png)